vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 This script will check on every frame if a specific key is pressed.
 If pressed, it will send the corresponding message.

-Assign the script to the Sphere entity.
+Follow the video to assign the script to the Sphere entity.
 Assign the keys in the editor and move the camera up to a higher position to view the area.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" style="width: 100%;">